unachoza/Gif-Generator/README.md

 * When a user clicks the button, a random Gif appears on the screen.

+#### BONUS Allow User To Choose How Many Gifs

+* add an additional input that allows the user to choose how many gifs to pull

 #### Done?
 You are awesome!
 Here is your :cookie: